Reading time: 16 min.

 What are the most common causes of teenage hair loss?

 Most of the conditions which can cause alopecia in adults can also affect adolescents.
-Here are some of the most frequently encountered reasons a teenager’s hair may be falling out:
+Here are some of the most frequently encountered potential causes of hair loss in teenagers:

 early male pattern baldness (left) and female pattern baldness (right) in 18 year olds